synox/void-mail/README.md

 # How it works
 You need a domain with [catch-all-mailbox](https://www.google.ch/search?q=how+to+setup+catch-all+imap+mailbox) and an imap account.

-Then void-mail will automatically load all mails from the imap server.
+Your run the void-mail nodejs application on your own server.
+It will automatically load all mails from the imap server.

 When the user opens the void-mail web application, he/she can read the mails corresponding to a specific address.